 - Meanwhile, make mango salsa and coat tuna steaks with sesame seeds.

 - Heat olive oil in a large frying pan on high heat.
 Once oil starts to smoke, add tuna steaks, cooking for 45 seconds per side.
-Remove from heat and set on a plate to rest for a couple minutes.
+Remove from heat and set on a plate to rest for a couple minutes before slicing.

 - Pack rice into a 1/2 cup measuring cup and dump onto each plate.
 Add mango salsa alongside rice, as well as sliced avocado.
 Add half of each tuna steak to each bowl.
-Garnish with crushed tortilla strips and cilantro, then serve along with a tiny bowl of sweet chili Thai sauce for dipping.
+Garnish with crushed tortilla strips, then serve along with a tiny bowl of sweet chili Thai sauce for dipping.
 Enjoy!